 As they say, it’s better to give than to receive, so you might want to consider donating your shoes.
-While some programs take old sneakers and repair them, others reuse the material for new athletic shoes or new clothing items.
+While some programs repair old sneakers, others reuse the material for new shoes or clothing items.

-Just do a quick Google search to see what places in your area might accept old running shoes or talk with your local running store to see if they know of any good organizations.
+Just do a quick Google search to see what places in your area might accept old running shoes.
+Talk with your local running store to see if they know of any good organizations.

 Start a Running Shoe Drive Fundraiser

 You might even want to consider starting a fundraiser from old running shoes.
-You can partner with an organization like Sneakers4Funds, which is an athletic shoe drive fundraiser, and collect gently worn, used and new running shoes.
+You can partner with an organization like Sneakers4Funds, which is an athletic shoe drive fundraiser.
+They collect gently worn, used and new running shoes.

-After you collect as many old sneakers as you can, simply place the shoes in a pre-paid shipping bag and ship your bag (free of charge!) from the nearest UPS store to Sneakers4Funds and receive a check!
+After you collect as many old sneakers as you can, simply place the shoes in a pre-paid shipping bag and ship your bag (free of charge!) to Sneakers4Funds.
+They send you a check for your efforts and generosity!

 Sell on eBay or Facebook Marketplace

-Shoes that are still in good condition can get you some extra cash online or if you take them into secondhand stores.
+Shoes that are still in good condition can get you some extra cash online or at secondhand stores.